Vicente Lim: Other personal details

 General Lim was described by his West Point classmates as "rough and cheerful" and "had a sense of humor".
 They also described him as someone who "had a kind heart under this rough exterior, and was very considerate of others in the smallest details.
 He fully absorbed the spirit of West Point, and was always proud that he was a graduate."
 Furthermore, while Lim had a "reputation ... of being rough and outspoken", he "had human weakness".
 In Bataan, upon learning that his wife would be broadcasting a message on the radio, General Lim "ran to our radio tent and tears welled from his eyes as he heard his wife's voice and a message from his daughter."

 One of Lim's close associates, Colonel Isagani V. Campo, wrote, "(General Lim's) most cherished thoughts were centered in the welfare of the war veterans and their widows.
 He had planned for the establishment of memorial homes or hospitals for the veterans and their widows and had pledged to devote the remaining years of his life to this cause."

 A "born gambler", Lim was a very good bridge player and loved playing mahjong as well.

 His letters reveal that Lim played the stock market and entered into various oil and mining ventures to help augment his income.

-General Lim was known to be a Mason.
+Brig.
+Gen. Vicente P. Lim was known to be a Mason.

-His son, Vicente Lim Jr. (1923-2012), later graduated from West Point in June 1944 (around the time of his father's capture).
+His son, Vicente H. Lim, Jr. (1923-2012), later graduated from West Point in June 1944 (around the time of his father's capture).